Steve Harding’s proposal for a…

 19. Arno Hill : site of pagan burial mound of Arni (or Erni).
 Parking on the roadside.
 Part of the hill now has houses on it.

-hill from Claughton (klakkr-tun – farmstead on a
+just down the hill from Claughton (klakkr-tun –

 21. Bidston: mini-hogback Viking tombstone was found here in 2004.
 Currently not available for display to the public but plans are afoot to have it displayed at nearby Bidston Observatory.